TrenchBoot/documentation/specifications/secure-launch-specification.rst

 :code:`struct slr_txt_mtrr_state`

 :default_mem_type: The default memory type for regions not covered by an MTRR
-:mtrr_vcnt: Number of variable MTRR pairs in the mtrr_vcnt array
+:mtrr_vcnt: Number of variable MTRR pairs in the mtrr_pair array
 :mtrr_pair: Array of variable MTRR pairs to restore post launch

 :code:`struct slr_txt_mtrr_pair`